grafana/tempo/docs/sources/tempo/traceql/_index.md

 Attribute names can contain terminal characters, such as a period (`.`).
 To search span attributes with terminal characters, you can use quoted attribute syntax.
-A quoted attribute should be enclosed inside double quotes, for example, `"example one"`.
+Enclose a quoted attribute inside double quotes, for example, `"example one"`.
 All characters between the quotes are considered part of the attribute name.

 #### Examples